rschmucker/Transferable-Student-Performance-Modeling-Supplement/README.md

 # TransferableSPM - Appendix

-This GitHub repository serves as appendix for the paper *Transferable Student Performance Modeling for Intelligent Tutoring Systems*.
-It offers detailed descriptions of the individual features and different student performance models (SPMs) which were evaluated in our experiments.
+This GitHub repository serves as appendix for the paper *Transferable Student Performance Modeling for Intelligent Tutoring Systems* which studies how transfer learning (TL) can be used to train accurate student performance models (SPMs) for a new course by leveraging student log data collected from existing courses (Figure 1).
+This appendix offers detailed descriptions of the individual features and different SPMs which were evaluated in our experiments.
 It further provides additional experimental results for the inductive transfer experiments.

 <p align = "center"><img src = "./figures/concept.png" style="width:55%"></p><p align = "center">
-<i>Figure 1.</i> How can we use interaction log data from existing courses to train a student model for performance predictions in a new course for which only a little or no interaction log data is available?
+<i>Figure 1.</i> Conceptual overview of how transfer learning can leverage  interaction log data from existing courses to train a student model for performance predictions in a new course for which only limited or no interaction log data is available.
 </p>

-## Feature Descriptions

-xxx

 ## SPM Descriptions

 xxx

+## Feature Descriptions

+Here we provide detailed descriptions of the individual features which were evaluated in our naive transfer experiments (Section 5.2).
+For each feature we describe its corresponding feature function and its relevant information in the `ElemMath2021` dataset.
+Our implementation of these features builds on the public [GitHub repository](https://github.com/rschmucker/Large-Scale-Knowledge-Tracing) by Schmucker et al. (2022).

+START WITH LIST OF FEATURES

+### BASIC FEATURES - START WITH SPM DESCRIPTIONS

+* student ability
+* question difficulty
+* KC difficulty
+* total/KC count
+* DAS3H
+* PPE
+* R-PFA
+* Response Pattern
+* Smoothed Average Correct

+### ADDITIONAL FEATURES

+* current lag time
+* previous response time
+* context one-hot
+* context count
+* difficulty one-hot
+* difficulty count
+* prereq count
+* postreq count
+* videos count
+* readings count

 ## Additional Inductive Transfer Plots